VincePuc99/ArloUSB-AnyRPi/README.md

 If using `Sync with Telegram Bot` double check your `[api_token]` & `[chat_id]`.<br />The program will not check them for you!<br />

-Any other OS's / Distros are untested.
+Any other OS's / Distros are untested mainly due to `/boot/config.txt` position.

 Tested on:
 - Lexar 128GB SD Card